 There are three stages in preparation for ordination to the diaconate.
 Rome and the National Conference of Bishops mandate stages two and three (aspirancy and candidacy).

-The first two years are in the Institute for Leadership in Ministry (ILM).
+Completion of the Institute for Leadership in Ministry (ILM) is a prerequisite for deacon formation.
 Admission to the ILM is by the recommendation of a pastor.
-Applicants recommended for diaconal discernment who already have substantial Catholic theological education must still participate in the ILM Saturday sessions.
+Discernment sessions are offered during the final year for those men who are discerning to apply to the Deacon Formation Program.
+Applicants recommended for diaconal discernment who already have substantial Catholic theological education are evaluated on a case-by-case basis.

-The applicant, and his wife, fill out the required questionnaires, submit pertinent documents, and are interviewed by individuals designated by the Admissions and Evaluation Board.
+The applicant, and his wife, fill out the required questionnaires, submit pertinent documents, and are interviewed by individuals who serve on the Admissions and Evaluation Board.
 We will also speak with children still living at home.

-The Aspirancy: This one year stage begins the pattern of formation that continues until ordination.
+The Aspirancy: This stage (minimum 1 year) begins the pattern of formation that continues until ordination.
 Aspirants take classes in theology.
-Early focus is on homiletics to help aspirants and the diocese discern an aspirant’s prospects for the essential task of preaching.
-Saturday sessions during the aspirancy year involve homiletics, spiritual and personal formation (including group work).
-It is a period of discernment by both the aspirant and the diocese.
+Saturday sessions during the aspirancy year involve foundations of ministry, spiritual and personal formation (including group work), and homiletics.
+They also participate in an apostolic field experience.
+It is a period of discernment by both the aspirant and the Diocese.

-In the Winter of the Aspirancy Year an aspirant may petition to be accepted as a candidate for the diaconate.
-The Admissions and Evaluation Board makes a recommendation to the bishop.
+In the Winter of the Aspirancy Year an aspirant may petition to be accepted as a candidate for the permanent diaconate.
+The Admissions and Evaluation Board makes a recommendation to the Bishop.

-Stage three lasts three years.
-Candidates take classes in theology and participate in the formation program under the supervision of the San Jose Formation Deacon Program and its Admissions and Evaluation Board.
+Stage three lasts a minimum of three years.
+Candidates take classes in theology and participate in the formation program under the supervision of the Diocese of San Jose Deacon Formation Program and its Admissions and Evaluation Board.

 A recommendation for continued participation in the deacon program at the end the first candidate year includes a recommendation for the ministry of Lector that is received in December of the second candidacy year.
 During the winter of candidacy year-two candidates are evaluated and recommended for the ministry of Acolyte that is received in June of year-two.